-Opportunity Regional Ti rail System Aspiration To capitalize on opportunities presented by the Project to develop a regional trail system Location Core Study Area and Potentially Loca l Study Area Requirements public and private properties that v Determine the potential location of a regional trail system and the public and private properties that would need to be accessed and acquired to enable development and operation.
+Opportunity Regional Trail System Aspiration To capitalize on opportunities presented by the Project to develop a regional trail system Location Core Study Area and Potentially Loca Core Study Area and Potentially Local Study Area Requirements • Determine the potential location of a regional trail system and the public and private properties that would need to be accessed and acquired to enable development and operation.
 Connections Bruce, Huron, and Grey County Tourism Departments Saugeen Valley and Maitland Valley Conservation Authorities Pine River Watershed Initiative Network NWMO Strengths Weaknesses Evaluation Provides a substantial area-based tourist attraction.
 Could support year-round use for hiking. biking, snowshoeing and cross-country skiing.
 Interconnects the Core Study Area and potentially Local Study Area municipalities.
 Synergistic with eateries and accommodation facilities across the area.
 Could potentially be enabled by low cost/no cost gravel sourced from the on-site excavated rock storage pile (see Figure 39, above).
 Land access and acquisition may be difficult.
 Construction and maintenance costs will need to be shared across municipalities.
 Opportunities Threats Can become a tourist attraction that caters to locals as well as people from further afield.
 Can be a year-round facility.
-Could be tied into some other tourist attraction aspects of the Project (i.e., Centre of Expertise, conferencing, training, and onsite demonstration initiatives).
+Could be tied into some other tourist attraction aspects of the Project (i.e., Centre of Expertise, conferencing, training, and on- site demonstration initiatives).
 Excavated rock from the potential Project Site may not be suitable for trail construction.
 May not be able to acquire or access private lands.